 - 3. Government and other stakeholders in the healthcare sector should support the deployment of secured electronic data management systems, such should be supported with massive investment in infrastructures to enhance its effective utilization, leading to the protection of the privacy and accuracy of medical records. - 4.
 The Health Information Management training curriculum should be revised to incorporate practical skills relevant to digital health, including health information system design, data analytics, and information security - 5.
 There should be advocacy for political will and government support for MHDS implementation, encouraging individual readiness to acquire new skills, and enforcing policies mandating digital proficiency for healthcare professionals - 6.
 Stakeholders in the healthcare sector should formulate and enforce comprehensive policies governing health data management, ensuring effective implementation and budgetary allocations. - 7.
 Government at all levels and management of healthcare institutions should invest massively in large-scale training and capacity-building projects that will improve the abilities of healthcare workers at all levels. - 8.
-Healthcare institutions should participate actively in partnerships with global health organizations to exchange best practices, and experiences and to promote long-lasting health improvements. - Description of the protection of the protecti
+Healthcare institutions should participate actively in partnerships with global health organizations to exchange best practices, and experiences and to promote long-lasting health improvements. - Overall, government at all levels should establish a committee on Minimum Health Data Set, which should be made up of experts in Health Information Management, and task them with the responsibility of creating data collection instruments based on laws, regulations, and established standards, such as the Data Protection Act and the National Health Management Information System (NHMIS).